samhitapn/SOLYNTA_PilotProject/README.md

-# SOLYNTA Whole Genome Dashboard
+# Potato Whole Genome Dashboard

 This is a dashboard, built using Django, to display the details of potato whole genomes submitted to SRA run selector after 2018.